 Hirola are crepuscular animals, feeding primarily around sunrise and then again just after nightfall.
-They are social and spend the most of their time in small groups of 15-40 people, which are made up of females and their progeny, as well as a dominant male.
-Depending on the season, these tiny groupings can grow into herds of several hundred people.
+They are social and spend the most of their time in small groups of 15-40 individuals, which are made up of females and their progeny, as well as a dominant male.
+Depending on the season, these tiny groupings can grow into herds of several hundred.

 Adult males are territorial, with excrement, secretions from the sub-orbital glands, and stomping areas where males scrape the dirt with their hooves and slash the foliage with their horns marking their territory.
 Hirolas are commonly seen alongside oryx, Grant’s gazelles, Burchell’s zebras, and topi, but they avoid Coke’s hartebeests, buffalo, and elephants.